damianruck/Cultural-prerequistes-for-socioeconomic-development/README.md

 ## run hierachical time-lagged regression

 Compare the derived birth decade time series for Secular-Rationlism (RAT), Cosmopolitanism (COS), Education (EDS), Life Expectency (LEX), Democracy (DEM) and GDP per capita (GDP) (provided in the folder "time_series_normalized").
-Run the file "runRegressions.R" to fit and save results.
+Run the file "runTimeLaggedRegressions.R" to fit and save results.

 Changing the "adultAge" parameter runs regressions assuming an adult age of either 0-10, 10-20 or 20-30 years.